Intermodal shipping adds capacity, cuts transportation costs and can reduce your emissions by up to 30% compared to over-the-road shipping.

 Specific loading plans and patterns will vary based on commodity and packaging.
 Generally speaking, most methods seek to reduce empty space with void fillers (such as air bags or honeycomb cardboard fillers).

-If you are unsure how to properly load your product, the American Association of Railroads publishes a detailed Intermodal Loading Guide that offers great technical information and diagrams for a wide variety of commodities.
+If you are unsure how to properly load your product, the American Association of Railroads publishes a detailed intermodal loading guide that offers great technical information and diagrams for a wide variety of commodities.

 The railroads have a vested interest in helping you ship intermodal.
 If you need additional help, they have damage prevention specialists dedicated to helping shippers design loading plans and diagrams for intermodal shipping.

-Coyote can connect you to the necessary resources to prepare your freight for intermodal conversion.
+We can connect you to the necessary resources to prepare your freight for intermodal conversion.

-4. Accessorials Are More Common.
+4. Accessorials Are More Common in Intermodal Than in Truckload Shipping

 When accessorials occur, it’s important to keep in mind the total cost-savings that intermodal brings to your supply chain.